cmcunningham27/Online-Offline-Budget-Trackers/README.md

 * [Questions](#questions)

 ## Aim of project
 To allow users the ability to keep track of their withdrawals and deposits in their account whether they are online or offline.
-This is done with the use of manifest, service-worker, and indexedDB.
+This is done with the use of manifest.webmanifest, service-worker.js, and indexedDB.

 ## How to use
 When online or offline you will enter a name for your deposit or withdrawal where it says "Name of transaction".
 Then, you will need to enter the amount for that transaction where it says "Transaction Amount".
 Otherwise, it will tell you there is missing information.
 If the transaction is a deposit then you will click "+ Add Funds", if it is a withdrawal click "- Subtract Funds".
 You will see the change in your balance from the current and past transactions below the table of all transactions made.
 At the very top you will see your remaing budget displayed for you.
 If you were offline and return to being online, all the data that was saved when offline are now saved into the app's original mongoDB.